Can I Use HSA or FSA Funds for Recovery Equipment?

 Retain all documentation for at least 3 years

 Per IRS Publication 969, keep receipts, your LMN, and medical records.
-A disallowed distribution becomes taxable income plus a 20% penalty for account holders under 65—eliminating every tax advantage and creating a net loss.
+A disallowed distribution becomes taxable income plus a 20% penalty under age 65.

 8 Mistakes That Get Claims Denied